 Lemongrass stalks are available in many grocery stores.

-Alternatively, it is possible to make lemongrass tea at home.
+It is possible to make lemongrass tea at home.
 After purchasing the stalks at a grocery store or herbalist, people can take the following steps to brew their tea:

 - cut the stalks into 1- to 2-inch pieces